revolist/revogrid-docs/compare/syncfusion-gantt-alternative.md

 ### 5. Scheduling depth without positioning itself as a full UI suite

-RevoGrid Gantt includes the project-planning capabilities most product teams expect:
+RevoGantt includes the project-planning capabilities most product teams expect:

 - WBS hierarchy, summaries, and milestones;
 - FS, SS, FF, and SF dependencies with lead and lag;